Ted Ammon: Career

 After the Ammons moved back to the United States, he secured a position with Lord, Day and Lord.
-He subsequently went to work at the law firm of Mayer, Brown and Platt.
+He went to work at the law firm of Mayer, Brown and Platt.
 One of this firm's clients was the then small investment firm of Kohlberg, Kravis, Roberts & Co.
 (KKR).
 In 1983, following his legal work on a KKR deal (and his divorce from his first wife), Ammon was recruited by the private equity firm, which specialized in leveraged buyouts.
 Ammon served as an associate at Kohlberg, Kravis, Roberts & Co. from 1984 to 1989 and as a general partner from 1990 to 1992.
 He worked on many deals, notably the famous $31 billion RJ Reynolds/Nabisco takeover.
 He joined his colleagues in becoming a multimillionaire and was quoted numerous times in the book Barbarians at the Gate: The Fall of RJR Nabisco.
-According to Russ Baker in the May 2002 issue of Gotham, "He was along for the wild ride as KKR grew into one of Wall Street's most aggressive and storied leveraged buyout outfits."
+Russ Baker in the May 2002 issue of Gotham said "He was along for the wild ride as KKR grew into one of Wall Street's most aggressive and storied leveraged buyout outfits."

-In 1992, Ammon left KKR in order to establish his own company, Big Flower Press.
+In 1992, Ammon left KKR in order to establish his company Big Flower Press.
 The firm became a leader in the printing of advertising inserts for newspapers.
 Ammon's goal was to create relationships with newspapers nationwide and then to provide them with other needed commodities.
-Big Flower was later renamed Vertis Holdings, Inc. Through more than thirty acquisitions, the firm diversified geographically and became a leading international supplier of integrated marketing services, including high-value printing, advertising, and imaging technology.
+Big Flower was later renamed Vertis Holdings, Inc. Through more than 30 acquisitions, the firm diversified geographically and became a leading international supplier of integrated marketing services, including high-value printing, advertising, and imaging technology.

 Vertis went public in 1995; in 1999, it was acquired by a group of investors, including Ammon, in a private leveraged recapitalization.
 Ammon served as chief executive officer from the company's inception until April 1997 and as chairman of the board from the company's formation through December 2000.
 With Vertis facing dramatically changing market conditions (e.g., a high debt multiple and a slowing pace of acquisitions), a mutually advantageous separation/payout agreement was worked out between Vertis and Ammon.
 During his time at Vertis, Ammon had put together a "deal team" and venture capital program, managing an in-house venture business.
 He also had set up several holding companies, which held the vast share of his ownership interests.

 These ventures directly invested in both public and non-public companies and in such general areas as technology, media, marketing and management services, and the internet.
 The specific fields of these companies included print and digital technology, diagnostic radiology, long-distance telephone service, and biopharmaceutical innovation.

 After leaving Vertis, Ammon oversaw his team's venture capital investments through the entities that he had established.
 Much of the money that Vertis had paid to Ammon provided seed money for his investments.
 Two of the most profitable investments were in Moore Corporation Limited, a Vertis competitor, and National Imaging Associates, Inc., a provider of health care services.